 Create an itinerary

 You don’t have to plan out every hour of your trip, but making a tentative game plan will keep you focused and ensure you make the most of your time—no matter how much that may be.
 A simple Google search will turn up thousands of results for things to do in your area as well as their locations.
-Pick two big activities—visiting a museum, hiking nearby trails, going on a food tour—to do each day and fill in the spare time you have with relaxing, window shopping, and eating.
+Pick two big activities—visiting a museum, hiking nearby trails, going on a sailing trip with Poseidon Charters, going on a food tour—to do each day and fill in the spare time you have with relaxing, window shopping, and eating.

 Which brings me to the next step…